bluerobotics/SolarSurferMessage/README.md

 char | 8 | 7 bit ascii value
 hex | 8 | 00 .. ff

+To be compatible with the ARM architecture, all data types are represented in little endian format.

 ## JavaScript API

 The JavaScript and C libraries have identical APIs.